 Find out more about our Mallorca bike tour.

 Fortified towns, wine-growing ‘fincas’, lagoons and sandy beaches, Borgia palaces and the vibrant city of Valencia – this part of Spain is full of cycling surprises.
-Pedal out past medieval gateways and the bold modern of Valencia’s City of Arts and Sciences and a seaside stretches roll out under your two wheels as your coast towards the Albufera Nature Reserve.
+Pedal out past medieval gateways and the bold modern of Valencia’s City of Arts and Sciences and the seaside stretches roll out under your two wheels as your coast towards the Albufera Nature Reserve.
 In Southern Valencia, the bold Moorish castle at Biar and rugged sierras give way to rich market gardens before reaching the impressive palaces at Xátiva.
 All gentle cycling journeys through irresistibly different, very Spanish worlds.

 Our selection of self-guided cycling holidays in Valencia features both linear and circular routes and include comfortable accommodation with some tours including the beautiful beach-side Parador El Saler in the Albufera Nature Reserve itself and / or a rural ‘Finca’ in the vineyard district of Terres del Alforins.